 Big Cedar Lodge – Missouri

 Fishing, not golf, was the original draw to Big Cedar Lodge in Missouri’s Ozark Mountains in the late 1980s.

 Founded by Johnny Morris for customers of his Bass Pro Shops, the resort is located an hour south of Springfield and a day’s drive from 50 percent of the U.S. population.
 It’s become a golf-centric destination in recent years with courses designed by Jack Nicklaus, Gary Player, Tom Watson and Tom Fazio, and it’s still growing.
-Ozark National, by Bill Coore and Ben Crenshaw, opens next month, while Payne’s Valley by Tiger Woods debuts next year.
+Ozark National, by Bill Coore and Ben Crenshaw, opens next month, while Payne’s Valley by Tiger Woods debuts in 2019.
 The big names certainly help, but so does the setting.

 “You’re out in nature,” said Stephen Friedlander, vice president of golf.
 “The Ozark Mountains are in a rural area.
 You don’t have planes flying overhead or hear the city sounds you may deal with every day.
 Golf is a great escape.
 You can really relax and enjoy a lot of different activities with your family or your buddies.
 I think that’s what’s really attractive about these types of locations.”

 Friedlander believes that remote golf destinations won’t ever become run of the mill.